apache/openserverless-site/content/en/docs/reference/entities/annotations/_index.md

 ---
 # Annotations

-OpenWhisk and Nuvolaris actions, triggers, rules and packages (collectively referred to as assets) may be decorated with `annotations`.
+OpenWhisk and OpenServerless actions, triggers, rules and packages (collectively referred to as assets) may be decorated with `annotations`.
 Annotations are attached to assets just like parameters with a `key` that defines a name and `value` that defines the value.
 It is convenient to set them from the command line interface (CLI) via `--annotation` or `-a` for short.

-Rationale: Annotations were added to OpenWhisk and Nuvolaris to allow for experimentation without making changes to the underlying asset schema.
+Rationale: Annotations were added to OpenWhisk and OpenServerless to allow for experimentation without making changes to the underlying asset schema.
 We had, until the writing of this document, deliberately not defined what `annotations` are permitted.
 However as we start to use